Labeled binary trees, subarrangements of the Catalan arrangements, and Schur positivity: Sn -modules from deformations of Coxeter arrangements

-Using $\alpha=1/2$, $k=1$, and $Q(t)=1+t$ in Theorem~\ref{thm:li}, {then \eqref{eq:FkExpansion} gives}
+Using $y=1/2$, $k=1$, and $Q(t)=1+t$ in Theorem~\ref{thm:li}, {then \eqref{eq:FkExpansion} gives}

-{For each $\lambda\vdash n$ with $n\geq 1$, the coefficient $c_\lambda$ of $p_\lambda/z_\lambda$ in $G_n(\alpx;1,0,1,0)$ is equal to the coefficient of $p_\lambda/z_\lambda$ in $F$.
-Therefore, we have}
+For each $\lambda\vdash n$ with $n\geq 1$, the coefficient $c_\lambda$ of $p_\lambda/z_\lambda$ in $G_n(\alpx;1,0,1,0)$ is equal to the coefficient of $p_\lambda/z_\lambda$ in $F$.
+Therefore, we have

-\end{proof} As a corollary of Theorem~\ref{thm:character Linial}, we obtain the following generalization of Postnikov's formula for $r(\mathcal{L}_n)$ {\cite{Postnikov-JCTA}}.
+{which completes the proof.} \end{proof} As a corollary of Theorem~\ref{thm:character Linial}, we obtain the following generalization of Postnikov's formula for $r(\mathcal{L}_n)$ {\cite{Postnikov-JCTA}}.
 The reader is invited to compare it with the statement of Lemma~\ref{lem: Postnikov-Stanley on semiorders}. \begin{corollary} Given a permutation $\sigma\in \mathfrak{S}_n$ with $k$ cycles, the number of Bernardi trees fixed by $\sigma$ equals

 \end{corollary} Observe that Postnikov's formula is obtained by setting $k=n$ in Corollary~\ref{cor:gen_Postnikov}.

 \begin{remark} Given the similarity of Lemma~\ref{lem: Postnikov-Stanley on semiorders} and Corollary~\ref{cor:gen_Postnikov}, the reader may wonder if $ G_n(\alpx;1,0,1,0)$ expands as a positive integer linear combination of the Frobenius characteristics of Foulkes characters.
 This is not the case.
 Indeed, $G_3(\alpx;1,0,1,0)$ serves as a counterexample. \end{remark} We conclude this subsection with a curious relation between $G_{n}(\alpx;1,0,1,0)$ and certain symmetric functions that arise as special cases of Jack symmetric functions when one sets the Jack parameter $\alpha=2$.
 Following Macdonald \cite[Page 407, Equation 2.20]{Macdonald}, consider the symmetric function $g_m$ defined by